-If you want to use natural light head for a space with a large window or if you prefer to use artificial lighting, a simple two light set up, positioning one light slightly to either side of the model should do the trick.
+If you want to use natural light head for a space with a large window or if you prefer to use artificial lighting, a simple two light setup, positioning one light slightly to either side of the model should do the trick.
 Plain backgrounds work well as it's the expressions we're interested in not the colour of the scenery.
 We used a studio background but a table cloth, sheet or wall will work just as well.

 Don't think this is something for just DSLR users either as when using natural light, a smaller compact will work fine.
-Talking of smaller cameras, don't forget there's a 4 COOLPIX P530 cameras up for grabs in our Photo Month competition this November.

 When it comes to taking the photographs, don't linger on one expression for too long as if your subject thinks about what they're doing for too long it can look a little fake.
 You'll also find it's more fun to shout out instructions rapidly as it can sometimes go wrong, giving you the chance to capture your model laughing or pulling an expression you didn't expect.
 Have a list of ideas to hand, particularly if you're working with kids who need a little more instruction, but don't be too strict with it.
 Adding props such as food or a drink can work well, too.

-To put the images together simply re-size them in your chosen software, check the tone and brightness, then pull all the images onto a new document, positioning them as you go.
+If you want to create a triptych or other style of portrait collage, simply re-size them in your chosen software, check the tone and brightness, then pull all the images onto a new document, positioning them as you go.

 You've read the technique now share your related photos for the chance to win prizes: Photo Month Forum Competition